 One of the leading causes of its appearance is the dysregulation between sodium and potassium.

-Historically we have had a much more comfortable to obtain high levels of potassium than sodium.
-That is why we prefer salt and not to potassium.
+Historically we have had a much more comfortable obtaining high levels of potassium than sodium.
+That is why we prefer salt and not potassium.

 Currently, the opposite occurs, and we tend to have potassium deficiencies that increase the probability of suffering from hypertension.

 Signs that you need more potassium include high blood pressure, water retention and bloating, bone loss, kidney stones, fatigue, muscle weakness and cramps, bloating, constipation, and abdominal pain.